Let Love Float

 I wonder where love comes from.

-I say it comes from God.
+I say love comes from God.

-I wonder where love leads,
+I wonder where love leads.

-I say it leads to faith.
 And I promise love will transform us completely…

 But I actually talk about love in far less than specific ways a future attorney might hope for.
-I talk about love in almost the same way that prayer sometimes works for many of us…kind of conjuring love as a spirit that is out there.
+I talk about love in almost the same way that prayer sometimes works for many of us…kind of conjuring love, as a spirit, that is out-there.

-That’s the good news of this story of Jesus…maybe.
-The way in which faith is shared is vague…it’s closer to wishing people peace….wishing people grace and peace…so that when their lives are falling apart or they’re overwhelmed…something good just shows up and makes everything ok.
+The way in which faith is shared is vague…it’s closer to wishing people peace…. according to the thing we say at our house of prayer, wishing people grace and peace…so that when their lives are falling apart or they’re overwhelmed, something good (the Holy Spirit) just shows up and makes everything ok.

-That’s maybe an incredibly naive idea of faith; or it may be exactly how faith works…That’s what I’m counting on with a wedding sermon that doesn’t say anything…but the sermon is for a little girl who isn’t little anymore is filled with love—and that love is a prayer that God’s love will be enough for everything that comes in the days ahead.
+The sermon is for a little girl who isn’t little anymore.
+My words are filled with love.
+Love is a prayer that God’s love will be enough for everything that comes in the days ahead.

 May it be so for us.
-Amen
+Amen.

 Previous